Eqrnest/ResourcePack/README.md

 **Please note**: This pack is __currently 30% done__.
 All resources may be subjected to change at any time, without prior warning.
 Fortunately, you can use the previous commits to pull your favourite textures, however compactability is not guarenteed.

 # Installation Instructions:
-Download the pack using the releases page (Coming soon), or the big green button.
+Download the pack using the releases page.
 Unzip the pack and drag the folder dubbed "The Judges pack" into your resource pack folders.

 __For Windows__, use the command key *Windows + R* (⊞+R) and paste the following text: ``%appdata%\.minecraft\resourcepacks``